sidkv313/My-portfolios/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have the required libraries installed (Plotly, Seaborn, Matplotlib, Pandas, and NumPy).
 3. Run the Python script `smoking_trends_analysis.py`.

+# Research Project (Biodiesel Production Optimization)

+## Overview

+Biodiesel production and utilization are crucial areas of study aimed at developing eco-friendly and low-carbon footprint energy alternatives.
+This project employs machine learning-based predictive modeling to optimize the biodiesel manufacturing process.
+The objective is to maximize productivity while ensuring the highest quality of biodiesel.
+Four powerful machine learning algorithms—linear regression, random forest regression, AdaBoost regression, and artificial neural network—are investigated in-depth to quantify the response properties of the biodiesel production process based on various process parameters.

+## Features

+- **Machine Learning Algorithms:** Explore the effectiveness of linear regression, random forest regression, AdaBoost regression, and artificial neural network in predicting biodiesel yield.
+- **Optimization Strategy:** Utilize the random forest regression model for predicting the optimal values of process parameters such as methanol/oil molar ratio (𝑀r), catalyst weight (𝑊c), temperature (𝑇), and reaction time (𝑇r) to achieve maximum biodiesel yield (%).
+- **Performance Evaluation:** Evaluate and compare the accuracy of different machine learning algorithms in predicting biodiesel yield based on experimental data.

+## Tools and Technologies Used

+- **Machine Learning Libraries:** Scikit-learn for implementing machine learning algorithms.
+- **Python:** The programming language used for model development and analysis.
+- **Data Analysis:** Pandas and NumPy for data manipulation and numerical computations.
+- **Visualization:** Matplotlib for visualizing biodiesel yield and process parameters.
+- **GitHub:** Hosted on GitHub for version control and collaboration.

+## Usage

+To explore the biodiesel production optimization tool, follow these steps:

+1. Clone this repository to your local machine.
+2. Install the required dependencies by running `pip install -r requirements.txt`.
+3. Run the application or analysis scripts to observe biodiesel yield predictions and optimization recommendations.

+## Results and Discussion

+The random forest regression model demonstrates superior accuracy in predicting biodiesel yield compared to other algorithms.
+Optimal process parameters, including methanol/oil molar ratio, catalyst weight, temperature, and reaction time, are identified for maximizing biodiesel yield.
+The results suggest that maintaining specific ranges for these parameters leads to a significant increase in yield percentage.

+## Conclusion

+This project highlights the potential of machine learning in optimizing biodiesel production.
+The random forest regression model emerges as a preferred choice, providing accurate predictions and efficient optimization strategies.
+The tool aims to contribute to the development of sustainable and environmentally friendly energy alternatives, aligning with global efforts to reduce reliance on traditional fossil fuels.